Lights, Camera, Pixels: The Building Circumstances of Photography in the Tech Time

 Pixel Perfect: The Misadventures of a Tech-Savvy Photographer in the Age of Instagram

-But while technology helps photographers push creative boundaries, it also presents new challenges.
+But although technology helps photographers push creative boundaries, it also presents new obstacles.
 Between AI-powered enhancements, high-resolution sensors, and social media compression, the pursuit of “pixel perfection” can sometimes feel like an exhausting misadventure.

 The Quest for the Perfect Shot